NME-rahul/onlineResourcesForDataScience/README.md

 # onlineResourcesForDataScience
-this books are here for only study purpose
+these books are here for only study purpose